4. Abolish Income Taxation

 By the word ‘property’ here, Madison means not just land, money, and possessions, but also our natural rights.
 As he puts it, we have ‘a property in our rights,’ and he explicitly includes within the term ‘rights’ things like speech, conscience, and opinion.
 Protecting our property in that broader sense protects our freedom to pursue not just wealth but happiness.

 Admittedly, money can’t buy happiness.
-But trying living without it.
+But try living without it.

 An income tax generates a kind of class warfare.
 Politicians vow to make the wealthy ‘pay their fair share’ by imposing higher rates on them.
-But of course the wealthy push back.
+But of course the wealthy don’t just sit still.
 They find ways to evade the tax.
 They secure loopholes and carveouts.
-Some just leave the jurisdiction.
+Some flee the jurisdiction.

 So to sum up, income taxation reduces freedom, privacy, and prosperity, while increasing poverty, inequality, and social discord.
-Other than that, Mrs. Lincoln.
+But other than that, it’s great.

 Questions

 If income taxes are so bad, why do we have them?
 Because they make it possible to fund big government.
 I hate to admit it, but the American people like and want big government.
 And they need income taxes to have it.
 Or rather, they think they do.
-What they like is all the big spending programs, and the (nonconsensual) wealth redistribution, and the ‘free stuff,’ plus the promise of security offered by the regulatory state.
-What they don’t seem to realize is that all that extra government must be paid for, and if it is not paid for with high taxes, it will be paid for with reduced purchasing power (inflation) and reduced freedom (ever-bigger and more centralized government).
+What they like is all the big spending programs, and the (nonconsensual) wealth redistribution, and the ‘free stuff,’ plus the promise of cradle to grave security.
+What they don’t seem to realize is that all that extra government must be paid for, and if it is not paid for with high taxes, it will be paid for with reduced purchasing power (inflation, currency devaluation) and reduced freedom (ever-bigger and more centralized government).
 There is no free lunch.
-But Americans seem determined, sadly, to believe there is — or rather, they are content to live with the fiction that there is.
+But Americans seem determined, sadly, to believe there is — or perhaps it’s fairer to say, they are content to live with the fiction that there is.
 But sooner or later the fiction will become unbearable.
 The government will run out of other people’s money.
-Tax rates and deficit spending and the national debt will hit a saturation point, and either inflation or economic recession will kick in to burn up the excess demand, and with it our material property.
+Tax rates and deficit spending and the national debt will hit a saturation point, and inflation or economic recession will kick in to burn up the excess demand, and with it our material property.
 When that happens, I expect we will have a kind of popular revolution.
 People’s minds will be open to fundamental reforms.
 But sadly, it won’t happen before before most of us have paid dearly.
-The optimistic hope of this plan is that we can avoid that path.
+The optimistic hope of this plan is that we can come to our senses and avoid that path.

 Do we need to repeal the Sixteenth Amendment before we abolish income taxes?
-No. We can abolish income taxation by ordinary statute now and amend the Constitution as soon as possible thereafter.
+No. We can abolish income taxation by ordinary statute now and amend the Constitution as soon as possible, later.
 We should not wait for a constitutional amendment before abolishing the taxes.
 Amendments are hard to secure.
 The process takes years.
 We need an amendment, but it can come after, rather than before, the legislation.
-Importantly, the constitutional amendment should do more than just repeal the Sixteenth Amendment.
-It should take away Congress’s power to lay and collect taxes on incomes as a general matter.
+I should add here that the constitutional amendment should do more than just repeal the Sixteenth Amendment.
+It should completely take away Congress’s power to lay and collect taxes on incomes.
 I would not make an exception for wartime or national emergencies.
 There are plenty of other things government can do to raise money in a crisis.
-Should the amendment also take the power to tax incomes away from the states?
-While it’s tempting, I would say no. I’d leave the states free to make their own policy.
+Should the amendment also apply to the states?
+While that’s tempting, I would say no. I’d leave the states free to determine their own policies and let them compete with each other for our affections.

 Wouldn’t this reform massively increase deficits and the national debt?
 It could.
 Eighty percent of today’s federal revenues come from income and payroll taxes, with about forty percentage points of revenue coming from each.
 Consumption taxes probably would not raise as much revenue, because they have a built-in limit: people can avoid or minimize them by changing the way they consume.
 But this should not prevent us from implementing this reform, for two important reasons.
 First, by moving away from the current system we will increase economic productivity in real terms.
+The tide will rise, lifting all boats.
 Tax receipts will grow, relative to the status quo.
-Or rather, they will fall less than they would in a static model (a model that fails to account for improved productivity).
+Or rather, receipts will fall less than they would in a static model, meaning a model that fails to account for greater productivity.
 Second, we can minimize the deficit impact of the reform by reducing the size and scope of the federal establishment.

 Don’t consumption taxes fall more heavily on the poor than on the rich?
 Yes, they do, all other things being equal.
 But we can minimize that disparity by exempting necessities or at least taxing them more lightly than luxuries.
-For example, many states that impose a retail sales tax exempt food and medicine.
+For example, all states that impose a retail sales tax exempt food and medicine to some extent.
+That’s not ideal, in terms of economic neutrality, but its universality suggests it is unavoidable.
 The feds could do the same. /3

 What will happen to health care?
 Won’t this proposal end workplace health benefits and cause the number of uninsured to skyrocket?
 Actually, the reverse would happen.
-Ending income and payroll taxes would end the massive subsidies being pumped through the tax code into employment-based health benefits — subsidies that drive up the overall cost of health care for everyone.
+Ending income and payroll taxes would end the massive subsidies being pumped through the tax code into employment-based health benefits — subsidies that distort people’s preferences, reduce their price sensitivity, and drive up the overall cost of health care for everyone.
 The cost of health care would fall along with the cost of health insurance and the number of uninsured.
-Health coverage would be more efficient and affordable — and, by the way, portable from job to job.
+Health coverage would be more efficient and affordable — and, by the way, you would no longer lose your workplace health benefits every time you change jobs.
+Health insurance would be like auto insurance.
+Cheap and portable.

 Why do we have to eliminate the payroll tax?
 Because the payroll tax is an income tax.
 It is a tax levied on the wage portion of income.
-It is not, as some claim, a mere ‘excise’ on the ‘privilege’ of work.
-Only in an age of unlimited government could work be viewed as a privilege.
+It is not, as some claim, an ‘excise tax on the privilege of work.’
+Only in an age of unlimited government could the right to work for one’s daily bread be viewed as a privilege.

 Should we eliminate the income tax first, or the payroll tax first?
 That’s easy.
 The payroll tax.
 It is the biggest tax most Americans pay, and unlike the income tax it doesn’t exempt half the population.
 That makes it easier to reduce.
 More importantly, it is a taproot for a revived income tax in the future.
 If we eliminate the income tax and leave the payroll tax in place, the latter will just evolve into an income tax like the one we have today.
-A step in that direction has already occurred, with the imposition of an additional Medicare payroll tax on certain higher-income earners.
+A step in that direction has already occurred, with the imposition of an additional payroll tax rate on certain higher-income earners.
+When you’re adding tax brackets to a payroll tax, and making it graduated, you’re creating a graduated income tax.

 If we eliminate the payroll tax, won’t that mean the end of Social Security and Medicare?
-No. Social Security and Medicare will continue to exist.
-All that will change is their funding source.
-A payroll tax is not necessary to fund these programs.
-Any tax can serve that purpose.
+No. Social Security and Medicare would continue to exist.
+All that would change is their funding source.
+A payroll tax is not necessary to fund such programs.
+Any tax can serve.
 And eliminating payroll taxes would have the benefit of making Social Security and Medicare permanently solvent because they would be paid for out of the general fund like other spending.
+Their trust funds would be revealed for what they are: fictions.

 NOTES

 1/ Historical trivia.
-Before the Sixteenth Amendment (1913), which gave Congress a power to lay and collect taxes on incomes ‘from whatever source derived,’ the federal government got most of its revenue from taxes on whiskey and other adult beverages.
-The temperance movement helped secure the Sixteenth Amendment (Income Tax) as a way to clear the path for the Eighteenth (Prohibition).
+Before the Sixteenth Amendment (1913), which gives Congress a power to lay and collect taxes on incomes ‘from whatever source derived,’ the federal government got most of its revenue from beer and whiskey taxes.
+The temperance movement joined the income tax movement as a way to achieve Prohibition.
+And they got their wish.
+And a century later, we’re still stuck with their infernal income tax.

 2/ Free advice for anti-global-warming activists: You’ll find it a lot easier to enact a carbon tax in place of today’s income tax rather than on top of it.